-Several resources are available to help meet the wellness and mental health needs of DVC students.
+Several resources are available to help meet the wellness and mental health needs of CCC students.
 These include access to a mental health counselor and short-term personal counseling.
-These also include access to Contra Costa County Supported Education Services, which can help actively enrolled DVC students find and access appropriate community resources.
-For more information, or to make an appointment, you may self-refer in person to the Counseling office in the Student Services Center (SSC-201) or via e-mail at WellnessDVC@email.4cd.edu.
+These also include access to Contra Costa County Supported Education Services, which can help actively enrolled CCC students find and access appropriate community resources.
+For more information, or to make an appointment, you may self-refer in person to the Counseling office in the Student Services Center (SSC-108) or via e-mail at wellness@contracosta.edu.
+Wellness Central, which can be accessed via Canvas, is another source of wellness resources.

-20. General Academic and Student Service Resources, including tutoring and library
+21. General Academic and Student Service Resources, including tutoring and library